-The graph shows that not only had the State been making contributions less than required by Statute, but that the State contributions had historically been significantly below the tread water line.
+The graph shows that prior to 2022 not only had the State been making contributions less than required by Statute, but that the State contributions had been significantly below the tread water line.
 When contributions are lower than the normal cost plus interest on the UAL, the UAL is expected to grow from one year to the next.
-Beginning in FYE 2022, actual State contributions are expected to be greater than the tread water amount for the first time during the entire period shown.
+In 2022, actual State contributions were greater than the tread water amount for the first time during the period.
+State contributions are expected to be greater than the tread water amount going forward as the State contribute 100% of the Statutory contributions.